sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 	});
 ```

-Here I have `$scope.locations` pointing to the array of locations I want to render in my tree.
+Here we have `$scope.locations` pointing to the array of locations we want to render in our tree.

-Then we need a directive for rendering a collections, the html looks like this:
+Then we need a directive for rendering a collection, the html for the __collection__ looks like this:

 ```html